Skip to main content

 Preparing for my MIT admissions interview (hopefully!) and I'm stressing out a bit.
 Anyone have an idea of the types of questions they ask?
 I want to be prepared and make a good impression.
 Thanks guys!

-First of all, congratulations on getting an MIT admissions interview!
-It's normal to feel a bit stressed, but remember that the interview is a great opportunity for you to showcase your personality, interests, and passion for MIT.
-Here are some common types of questions asked during admissions interviews in general:
+It's normal to feel a bit stressed before an interview, but remember that this is a great opportunity for you to showcase your personality, interests, and passion for MIT in real life, to enhance what you've already told them on paper.
+Here are some common types of questions asked during admissions interviews in general, including those for MIT:

-1. Tell me about yourself: This is often an icebreaker question that allows you to share your background, interests, or hobbies.
+1. Tell me about yourself: This is often an icebreaker question that allows you to set the tone for the interview by sharing the most important aspects of your background, interests, or hobbies.
 Focus on what makes you unique and how your experiences have shaped you as an individual.
+CollegeVine's blog has a thorough breakdown of how you want to approach this question, as its open-ended nature can be intimidating to many students: https://blog.collegevine.com/what-to-say-in-a-college-interview-responding-to-tell-me-about-yourself/

-2. Why MIT?: Be prepared to discuss your reasons for wanting to attend MIT.
+2. Why MIT?: Be prepared to discuss your reasons for wanting to attend MIT, as after all, that's the whole reason why this interview is happening in the first place!
 Consider the specific programs, resources, and opportunities available at MIT that align with your goals and passions.
+Avoid general statements that could apply to many other schools, like "I want to go to college in Boston."

 4. Extracurricular activities: Be ready to discuss your involvement in extracurricular activities, leadership roles, or other experiences that have been meaningful to you.
 Elaborate on what you've learned from these experiences and how they've influenced your personal growth.